 - A meaningful purpose: There is a clear and compelling reason to work together.
-An executive team’s members are each responsible for a specific company function.
-One could argue the CEO should be the glue that coordinates the activities, but everyone’s primary concern should be his/her areas of responsibility.
+That purpose isn’t always obvious.
+Normally, an executive team’s members are each responsible for a specific company function.
+While the CEO should be the glue that coordinates the activities, everyone’s primary concern is his/her assigned areas of responsibility.
 In high-performance teams a commitment to the team’s purpose should be at least as important as the commitment to the purpose for the area each member leads.

-- The right mix: The team’s members have complementary skills, experiences, and styles necessary for fulfilling the needed roles and responsibilities.
+- The right mix: The team’s members have complementary skills, experiences, and styles necessary to fulfill the needed roles and responsibilities.
 People know each other’s strengths, weaknesses, preferences, and aversions.
 They use this knowledge to create synergy.
 Members see the value of each person’s presence on the team.
 There’s a sense of equality among all the players.

 - High levels of candor: People say what needs saying in a direct and respectful manner.
-Members are receptive to hearing tough messages without becoming defensive.
-Heated discussions are not viewed as a problem, but rather a positive activity as long as the discussion stays focused on issues/behaviors rather than on personalities.
+Members are receptive to tough messages without becoming defensive.
+Heated discussions are not viewed as a problem, but rather a positive activity as long as the discussion stays focused on issues/behaviors rather than on each other.

 - Mutual accountability: Members hold themselves and others to the commitments they have made.
 While the CEO often has the primary responsibility for holding his/her employees accountable for keeping their promises, each person shares in this activity.